Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Methodology

 and the probabilistic prediction of the next sample can be obtained by

 This means that the mean for the unexplored pruning policy $\mathbf{P}_{t+1}$ can be predicted via the history samples, and the corresponding variance of the prediction can also be obtained.

 To enhance the sampling efficiency, a cheap surrogate function, which is called the acquisition function, is built to recommend the next sample point with the highest potential to maximize the objective function.
-EI \cite{mockus1994application, brochu2010tutorial}, which is defined by $\mathbb{E}[\max (f(\mathbf{P}) - f(\mathbf{P}^+), 0)]$, aims to find the sampling point that has the highest expected improvement over the current optimal policy, \emph{i.e.}, $\mathbf{P}^+$, and has become one of the most popular acquisition functions over the past years.
+Expected Improvement (EI) \cite{brochu2010tutorial,mockus1994application}, which is defined by $\mathbb{E}[\max (f(\mathbf{P}) - f(\mathbf{P}^+), 0)]$, aims to find the sampling point that has the highest expected improvement over the current optimal policy $\mathbf{P}^+$, and has become one of the most popular acquisition functions over the past years.
 In this work, we utilize EI to sample the pruning policies.

-The framework for the BO-based auto pruning scenario thus can be illustrated by the following Fig. \ref{fig:solver_flow}.
+The framework for the BO-based auto pruning scenario thus can be illustrated by Fig. \ref{fig:solver_flow}.
 We first evaluate the randomly generated policies as the initial samples.
-In this work, the initial policies are sampled according to the Sobol sequence \cite{joe2003remark,joe2008constructing}, which is an evenly distributed quasi-random low dependency sequence and has an overwhelming advantage in providing stable and evenly distributed samples so that the later BO process can be more stable.
-Then, we build the Gaussian process model to estimate both the mean and the variance of the policies at unobserved locations according to equation \ref{eq:var_mean}.
-Next, the EI-based acquisition function is computed to indicate the potential of the benefits of each unexplored policy.
-Finally, the recommended policy, which shows the highest potential of obtaining a better pruned network, will be given by solving the maximum value of the acquisition functions, and will serve as the next sample to update the Gaussian process model.
-By repeating this process, the Gaussian model will become more and more accurate and the optimal pruning policy can be obtained during this process.
+The initial policies are sampled according to the Sobol sequence \cite{joe2003remark,joe2008constructing} to make the BO process more stable as Sobol is an evenly distributed quasi-random low dependency sequence and has an overwhelming advantage in providing stable and evenly distributed samples.
+Then, we build the GP model to estimate the policies' mean and variance at unobserved locations according to equation \ref{eq:var_mean}.
+Next, the EI-based acquisition function is computed to indicate the potential benefits of each unexplored policy.
+Finally, the recommended policy, which shows the highest potential of obtaining a better-pruned network, will be given by solving the maximum value of the acquisition functions and will serve as the next sample to update the GP model.
+By iterating this process, the recommended policy can keep improving until convergence.
+Based on the theoretical research of \cite{bull2011convergence}, the simple regret of BO, which defines as $f(\mathbf{P}^*) - f(\mathbf{P}_t)$, is upper bounded by $O(t^{-1/N})$, showing that the convergence rate of BO will significantly decrease as the CNN models get deeper.
+Therefore, we propose a layer clustering algorithm to solve this problem.